High-Protein Cheddar Bay Biscuits (Gluten-Free)

 - Preheat the oven to 350°F (175°C) and line a baking tray with parchment paper.
 In a large mixing bowl, add the wet ingredients, including 1/2 cup plain Greek yogurt, 1 egg, 2 tablespoons butter, and 2 tablespoons honey, and whisk until smooth.

 - Drop spoonfuls of dough onto the prepared baking tray, spacing them several inches apart.
 The dough will be sticky, so shaping by hand isn’t necessary.
 If you prefer a more structured look, lightly dampen your hands and gently pat the biscuits into shape.
 For a golden crust, brush the tops with 1 egg white before baking.
+The biscuits will spread slightly but should still hold their shape.

 - Place the tray in the preheated oven and bake for 18-22 minutes until the biscuits are lightly golden brown on top.
 Once baked, let them cool slightly before serving.
 Enjoy them warm with butter, alongside your favorite meal, or as a protein-packed snack!